tcmulder/aqua-svg-sprite/trunk/readme.txt

 = Creating Additional Sprite Groups =

-If you’d like to use more than one sprite (the built in General sprite), you can add additional groups by going to the sidebar and clicking SVG Sprite > Sprite Groups.
+If you’d like to use more than one sprite (the built in General sprite), you can add additional groups by clicking SVG Sprite > Sprite Groups in the WordPress sidebar.
 These work similar to WordPress tags, except you can only add each individual SVG image to one sprite group.
-Since they’re compiled into separate sprite groups, marking the same SVG for multiple groups would duplicate code, somewhat defeating the purpose of a sprite.
+Since they’re compiled into separate sprite groups, marking the same SVG for multiple groups would duplicate code, defeating the purpose of a sprite.

-After you add a new Sprite Group, it appears as a selection in the right sidebar’s Sprite Group selector when creating or editing individual SVG images.
+After you add a new Sprite Group, it appears as a selection in the right sidebar’s Sprite Group selector when creating or editing individual SVG sprite images.

+= Using the Gutenberg Block =

+Aqua SVG Sprite will add a new block called SVG Sprite to your Gutenberg block editor.
+After you add an SVG Sprite block, you can select the image you would like to use in the block inspector to the right.
+You can also add an advanced pseudo-array or HTML properties for more control, like `viewbox=0 0 1000 1000,fill=aquamarine` to add a viewbox and fill to the SVG element.

 = Using the Shortcodes =

-Aqua SVG Sprite will add a new `[SVG]` button to your editor (anywhere a WYSIWYG with TinyMCE appears), which will guide you through adding a shortcode to your content.
+Aqua SVG Sprite will add a new `[SVG]` button to your classic editor (anywhere a WYSIWYG with TinyMCE appears), which will guide you through adding a shortcode to your content.

 For example, you could display the "Some Slug" image from the default "General" sprite group like `[aqua-svg slug="some-slug"]`.
 If "Some Slug" were part of the "Some Group" sprite instead, you would use `[aqua-svg slug="some-slug" sprite="some-group"]`.
-You can also add a pseudo-array of HTML properties for more control like `[aqua-svg slug="some-slug" sprite="some-sprite" attr="viewbox=0 0 1000 1000,fill=aquamarine"]`.
+You can also add a pseudo-array of HTML properties for more control like `[aqua-svg slug="some-slug" sprite="some-sprite" attr="viewbox=0 0 1000 1000,fill=aquamarine"]` to add a viewbox and fill to the SVG element..

 = Using PHP Functions and Advanced Features =